storacha/upload-service/packages/encrypt-upload-client/README.md

 ## About

 This library leverages @storacha/cli and @lit-protocol/lit-node-client to provide a simple interface for encrypting files with Lit Protocol and uploading them to the Storacha Network.
 It also enables anyone with a valid space/content/decrypt UCAN delegation to decrypt the file.
-With Lit Protocol, encryption keys are managed in a decentralized way, so you don’t have to handle them yourself.
+With Lit Protocol, encryption keys are managed in a decentralized way, so you don't have to handle them yourself.

 ## Install